svmiller/svmiller.github.io/_rmd/2025-09-08-assorted-opinionated-takes-on-chatbot-use-by-students.Rmd

 ---
-title: "Assorted Opinionated Takes on Chatbot Use by Students"
+title: "Some Opinionated Takes on Chatbot Use by Students"
 output:
   md_document:
     variant: gfm